North Campus to Unveil Rose Alterman's The Philosopher

 The Philosopher is an abstract interpretation of the father of modern logic, Bertrand Russell.
 Alterman, born in Philadelphia to Ukrainian immigrants, eventually moved to South Florida prior to World War II.
 Throughout her lifetime, Alterman created more than 90 pieces infused with psychological dimensions connected to the human condition.
 Many of her pieces were displayed in galleries throughout Florida and many of her shows were consistently sold out.

 This piece will join MDC’s North Campus abundant art collection, which is home to the renowned Miami International Sculpture Park, and the largest collection of sculptures at the College.
-Miami Dade College has been a leader in the arts for five decades having a strong arts presence at each of its eight campuses.
+Miami Dade College has been a leader in the arts for five decades having a strong arts presence at each of its seven campuses and two centers.
 Each campus has an art gallery.
 Most have theaters and other cultural facilities.

 Miami Dade College has a long and rich history of involvement in the cultural arts, providing South Florida with a vast array of artistic and literary offerings including The Miami Book Fair International, The Florida Center for the Literary Arts, The Miami International Film Festival, the Cultura del Lobo performance arts series, The Cuban Cinema Series, the Miami Leadership Roundtable speakers’ series, numerous renowned campus art galleries and theaters, and the nationally recognized School of Entertainment and Design Technology.
-With an enrollment of more than 165,000 students, MDC is the largest institution of higher education in the country and is a national model for many of its programs.
-The college’s eight campuses and outreach centers offer more than 200 distinct degree programs including baccalaureate, associate of arts and associate of science degrees.
+With an enrollment of more than 175,000 students, MDC is the largest institution of higher education in the country and is a national model for many of its programs.
+The college’s seven campuses and two centers offer more than 300 distinct degree programs including baccalaureate, associate of arts and associate of science degrees.

 For more information on this dedication, please contact: Jessica Delgado at (305) 237-1123.